firesim/firesim/example-workloads/many-tests/README.md

 # Supporting Many Tests On One Base
 In same cases, you would like to run many different tests over the same image.
-If you were to make N different workloads, one for each test, you'd end up with N coppies of the binary and image, along with the associated build time of compiling N kernels.
+If you were to make N different workloads, one for each test, you'd end up with N copies of the binary and image, along with the associated build time of compiling N kernels.
 In this example, we demonstrate a trick to work around this issue.